 Many insects eat cucumber.
 But as far as we are concerned, can stick insects eat cucumber?

-For the most part, they can eat limited amounts of cucumber, but it would certainly not be the foundation of their diet.
+For the most part, some stick insect species will eat limited amounts of cucumber, but it would certainly not be the foundation of their diet.
 The reason they would consider consuming cucumber is because of its copious water content.

 Let us take a closer look at why cucumbers can be the perfect treat meal for many stick insect species.